viamarte/sapphire/README.md

 * Now head to the root of your project's folder.

-* You'll now install Sapphire in your project, to do this type on your terminal: `npm install sapphire`
+* You'll now install Sapphire in your project, to do this type on your terminal: `npm install node-sapphire`

 * Notice that Sapphire doesn't know your database details.
 You must provide this to Sapphire.